+Environmental health specialists, or sanitarians, carry out inspections of restaurants, as well as a variety of other establishments, including schools, grocery stores, daycare centers, motels, and boarding homes, for compliance with health and safety regulations.
 These professionals usually work regular business hours, though weekend or evening work is possible.
 They can be exposed to food contaminants or waste during inspections, but wearing protective gear can protect them from illness or infection, if necessary.
-Restaurant inspectors also have to deal with the stress of deciding whether an eating establishment can continue to do business.
+A restaurant health inspector also has to deal with the stress of deciding whether an eating establishment can continue to do business.

 |Degree Level||Bachelor's degree|

 |Degree Field||Occupational health and safety or a comparable discipline|

 |Key Skills||Strong communication skills, detail-oriented, problem-solving skills, knowledge of advanced testing equipment, knowledge of environmental health and safety regulations|

 |Median Salary (2018)*||$73,020 (for occupational health and safety specialists)|